 For instance, #CripTheVote encourages discussion about political issues affecting people with disabilities.
 Disabled people are also tweeting with #SayTheWord to share their experiences and remove stigma attached to the word “disability.”
 The autistic community uses #ActuallyAutistic to call out the media and researchers for excluding them from conversations about autism.
 And people with chronic illnesses, such as Lyme disease and fibromyalgia, are telling their stories using the #spoonie hashtag.
 (This catchphrase analogizes what it’s like to live with a limited energy supply.
 Imagine having a handful of spoons, and each daily activity, like a conversation, costs you a spoon—until you run out and need to rest.
 The #spoonie hashtag also draws attention to the fact that many people have so-called invisible disabilities that are not obvious physically.
 Science journalists should remember that people with these forms of disability, including both mental and chronic illnesses, are also important to seek out as sources.)

 Additionally, journalists can connect with sources through the large number of advocacy organizations for different types of disabilities.
-The NCDJ has a running list of disability organizations.
+The NCDJ has a running source list.
 And take advantage of Disabled Writers, smith’s growing database of sources with disabilities.

 Once you find the right sources for your story, be flexible with how you conduct interviews, Wong says.
 For example, editors and journalists should understand that email communication might be better for some people who have difficulty speaking.
 The NCDJ has a list of helpful tips for interviewing people with disabilities.
 But in general, use the same standard interview techniques you would use with any other person, even if he or she has an intellectual disability.
 It is especially important to speak to your source directly instead of to a family member or interpreter .